 - ANGLE is set to DEGREE

 - STAT DIAGNOSTICS is set to ON

 - DISABLE logBASE and DISABLE Σ (are set to YES

-- DISABLE Numeric Solver is set to NO
+- DISABLE Numeric Solver is set to NO.

 - 5. Press OK to first validate any loaded TI Apps and then set up the exam mode.
 When validation and test mode setup is complete, the confirmation screen will display.

-- 6. Press any key to place the calculator in test mode. - 7.
-Exam LED will blink green.
+6. Press any key to place the calculator in test mode.

-- The status bar is blue when in TEST MODE and TEST MODE ENABLED. - Pic & Image Vars are disabled. - All variables stored in RAM and in archived memory are deleted. - 8.
+- The status bar is blue when in TEST MODE and TEST MODE ENABLED. - Pic & Image Vars are disabled. - All variables stored in RAM and in archived memory are deleted. - 7.
 On the exam calculator, press apps to verify that applications are disabled.
 The following screen displays: